hyprland-community/pyprland/README.md

 Plugins can be loaded with full python module path, eg: `"mymodule.pyprlandplugin"`, the loaded module must provide an `Extension` interface.

 Check the `interface.py` file to know the base methods, also have a look at the other plugins for working examples.

+To get more details when an error is occurring, `export DEBUG=1` in your shell before running.

 ## Creating a command